Is the Lynch Mob My Family

 Around that same time, a group of people belonging to a white supremacist group decided to march in a Chicago suburb, Skokie, IL.
 Skokie was a diverse community in which a substantial segment of the population was Jewish.
 Several of the St. Louis co-counselors (“RCers”) who had been at the RC workshop, decided to drive to Chicago to stand as allies with the Jewish people to let them to know that they were not standing alone.
 It was a hard decision for me to go with them because I was so scared, but I made myself go as part of my commitment to stand against not only racism but any form of oppression.

 As it was, the white supremacist group canceled at the last minute because there were so many anti-racism demonstrators there who were quite angry and aggressive.
 The police assigned to protect the supremacists were in the most danger, holding the line against the crowds.
-One of my close friends, Allen, a man of the Jewish faith and an RCer, taught me something during the event.
+One of my close friends, Allen, a man of the Jewish faith and an RCer, taught me something during that event.
 He spoke to the police and told different officers what a really good job they were doing, how brave they were, etc. This was in great contrast to some of the anti-supremacist demonstrators who were outraged that the police were protecting the people who were so verbal in promoting hatred and bigotry.
-I saw how easy it was to become confused during times like these and become as violent as those one was opposing, to even turn on allies who were trying to protect one’s best interest.
+I saw how easy it was to become confused during times like these and become as violent as those one was opposing; to even turn on allies who were trying to protect one’s best interest.
 But what I noticed most was that I was paralyzed with fear.
 I had trouble thinking and taking any decisive action.
-All I could do is try to look like I was “okay” just like I had done most of my life when I was emotionally caught in the old terror of childhood trauma.
+All I could do was to try to look like I was “okay” just like I had done most of my life when I was emotionally caught in the old terror of childhood trauma.

 Whether it was a racist joke or my inaction in Skokie, I did listening sessions with fellow RCers and emotionally released many hours of fear and grief related to the present time events and how those events related to my past.
 Surprisingly, this bit of “processing” better prepared me for the next time I would come face to face with racism.
 Some short time after the Skokie event, the white supremacists got a permit to march in another area of Chicago, Cicero, which was known for its violence against people that were not easily identified as white.
 The Cicero neighborhood was slowly integrating and “white flight” was just beginning to take place.
 There were still periodic incidents where people of color were beaten or killed.